 Rose also serves as the Training and Technical Assistant Consultant with Youthprise’s federally funded Opportunity Reboot initiative since Fall 2015.
 She supports six community-based organizations in Minnesota to re-engage “opportunity youth” in education and work through a youth development lens.
 Most recently, Rose served on the curriculum development team and is an endorsed trainer for the required Cultural Competency Training for teachers under the MN Professional Educator Standards and Licensing Board.

 Rose has a long history of service through her volunteerism and leadership in the community.
 She co-founded the Dragon Festival at Lake Phalen in St. Paul and is currently a founding board member of the Coalition of Asian American Leaders in Minnesota.
 Rose was formerly a member of the Civic Engagement Steering Committee facilitated by the Minnesota Department of Human Rights and is currently a Parks and Recreation Commissioner for the city of Little Canada, among many of the boards and committees she has served or continues to serve (and many more declined).
-She is an uncontested candidate for the Roseville Area School Board, to be formally voted in on November 5, 2019.
+She was recently elected to the Roseville Area School Board, and will begin her 4-year term starting in January 2020.

 Dr. Belinda Bustos Flores